Vital Circuit: A Tour of Silicon Valley Historic Sites

 Palo Alto, CA 94301

 The Apple Company Store at One Infinite Loop offers mostly T-shirts, caps and souvenirs.
 A better place to get a taste of the cutting edge company that Jobs built is to visit the Apple Retail Store at 451 University Avenue in Palo Alto, a short drive from the residence where Jobs spent his final days before passing away on October 5, 2011 from pancreatic cancer.
-Here, as at all Apple Stores, an enthusiastic and knowledgeable staff acquaints visitors with the newest Apple computers and devices.
+Here, as at all Apple Stores, an enthusiastic and knowledgeable staff acquaints visitors with the newest Apple devices.

 A visit to the Apple Store in Palo Alto is an appropriate wind-up to a day spent touring the historic sites in Silicon Valley and as a good place as any to pay homage to the man who changed the way we interact with computers.

-Many uncomplimentary adjectives apply to Steve Jobs: insensitive, petty, even mean.
+Many uncomplimentary adjectives apply to Steve Jobs: insensitive, petty, mean.
 But an examination of his life and accomplishments in the 1500 square mile area known as Silicon Valley emphasizes the deep legacy and visionary drive that made Apple one of the most successful companies in the world.

 Silicon Valley Tour Map